Scalping and Scalpers: Trade Fast and Smart

 Basically, the principle is: "small profits, often."
 For example, making 10–15 pips on one trade might not seem like much, but when you do dozens or even hundreds of trades in a day, it can really add up.
 Here, you can find all the key points you need to know before getting started.

-How is Scalping Done?
+How is Scalping Done

 The most striking aspect of the scalping strategy is making lots of trades in a short time to grab small profits.
 Trades usually happen on 1–5 minute charts and often close within seconds or a few minutes.
 The goal isn't to make huge money from each trade, but to collect small gains frequently so they add up to a meaningful profit.
 For this strategy, it's important to trade in markets with high liquidity.
 The most popular choices are major currency pairs with low spreads (like EUR/USD), active cryptocurrencies (like Bitcoin or Ethereum), and stocks with high trading volume.